 I also wanted to provide a canvas for using up a special hank of yarn, so I added a simple slip stitch color pattern at the hem and bottom of the sleeves, echoed on the pockets.
 I’ve used a speckled yarn, but please feel free to vary your choices – this is a great place for a super-variegated hank to create a stained-glass effect, or a blazing neon that needs to be used sparingly.

 Mount Merritt is available as a custom-gauge, custom-size pattern for the yarn and measurements of your choice via CustomFit.
-It’s shown here on Amy in a “women’s average fit” with a straight silhouette, but is available with hourglass, a-line, and tapered silhouettes as well.
+It’s shown here on Maya in a set-in sleeve “women’s relaxed fit” with a straight silhouette, but is available with any of CustomFit’s other constructions, silhouettes, and fits as well.

 Your own customized version of the Mount Merritt Cardigan pattern will be written to your gauge, whatever it may be.
 Though the look of the slip-stitch colorwork will change at different gauges, this design will look great in gauges from fingering through heavy worsted.